rago89/my-study-guide/arrays.md

 ## Array methods

 - **The forEach() method**
   The `forEach()` method iterates through an array, invoking a function you specify for each element.
 As described, you pass the function as the first argument to `forEach()`. `forEach()` then invokes your function with three arguments: the value of the array element, the index of the array element, and the array itself.
-If you only care about the value of the array element, you can write a function with only one parameter the additional arguments will be ignored:
+If you only care about the value of the array element, you can write a function with only one parameter the additional arguments will be ignored, **the return value of `forEach` is undefined**

 ```js
   let data = [1,2,3,4,5], sum = 0; // Compute the sum of the elements of the array